Permit Process & Application

 Commercial Building Permit Application

 Quick Permits is an accelerated building permit process for minor projects that qualify as "Quick Permits."
 Not all permit types qualify.
 The types of projects that would qualify would be agricultural buildings, carports, decks, garages, gazebos, retaining walls and other various small projects.
 Each scope of work is subject to review and may or may not qualify.
 All completed applications for the Quick Permit program will be plan reviewed and you will receive comments on the plans within 7-10 business days.
-See if your project qualifies by reviewing the Quick Permit Overview and Quick Permit Requirements.
+See if your project qualifies by reviewing the Quick Permit Overview.

 The Building & Development Division offers over-the-counter permits, which can be issued same day during regular business hours.
 Over-the-counter permits include the following permit types: